James Thomas, MPH, PhD

 In addition to his many scholarly articles, he was an editor and author of a textbook on epidemiologic methods in the study of infectious diseases and principal author of the initial American Public Health Association’s Code of Ethics.

-As director of the MEASURE Evaluation Project, Dr. Thomas is leading a global team that is advancing the capacity of developing countries to monitor their epidemics and evaluate their programs to control them.
-In his own research within MEASURE Evaluation, he is applying network analysis to improve local coordination of disease control efforts.
+As director of the MEASURE Program, Dr. Thomas is leading a global team that is advancing the capacity of developing countries to monitor their epidemics.

 2009, UNC Gillings School of Global Public HealthFellow

 2005, Parr Center for Ethics, University of North Carolina at Chapel HillMoister Fellow of Ethics

 2002, University of North Carolina Institute for the Arts and Humanities

 - Public Health Ethics, 2000-2011

 - Social Epidemiology: Concepts and Measures, 2002-2013

 Research ActivitiesDr.
 Thomas is currently studying ethical issues in the response to the COVID-19 pandemic.
 Prior to the pandemic, he was researching ethical issues in the use of digital surveillance technologies for public health (which he studies now in the context of COVID-19.)

 In the 1990s and early 2000s, Dr. Thomas studied social forces underlying epidemic transmission of sexually transmitted diseases, primarily in North Carolina.
 Two topics of particular interest were the effects of high rates of incarceration on low-income communities, and how network interactions among service providers affect disease control in a community.
 After 2010, he returned to his international roots, principally with the application of network analysis research to HIV control in developing countries.